 Examples of Paid Expert Witness or Consultant Activities (2014-present):

-Retained as expert witness for plaintiff, 14 November 2014, U.S. District Court for the Southern District of Texas (signed report, wrongful-death case).
+Retained as expert witness for plaintiff, 14 November 2014, Faltesek v.
+City of Houston, United States District Court for the Southern District of Texas (wrongful-death case).

-Retained as expert witness for defendant, 23 March 2015, Maricopa County Superior Court, State of Arizona Supreme Court (signed report, post-conviction relief in capital-murder case).
+Retained as expert witness for defendant, 23 March 2015, State of Arizona v.
+John Vincent Fitzgerald, Maricopa County Superior Court, and State of Arizona Supreme Court (post-conviction relief in Capital-murder case; submitted signed report).

-Retained as expert witness for plaintiff, 15 January 2016, 40th Judicial District Court, State of Louisiana (signed report, wrongful-death case).
+Retained as expert witness for plaintiff, 15 January 2016, Alisha LaBaux v.
+Mike Tegre, indiv and In His Capacity as Sheriff of St. John The Baptist Parish,15 January 2016, 40th Judicial District Court, State of Louisiana (wrongful-death case; submitted signed report).

-Retained as consultant for plaintiff, 7 November 2016, U.S. District Court for the Western District of Louisiana (prisoner-civil-rights case).
+Retained as consultant for plaintiff, 7 November 2016, Scottie Fields v.
+Franklin Parish Sheriff, United States District Court, Louisiana Western District (prisoner-civil-rights case).

-Retained as expert witness for plaintiff, 11 July 2016, U.S. District Court for the Western District of Texas (signed report, violation-of-civil-rights case).
+Retained as expert witness for plaintiff, 11 July 2016, Estate of Norman Cooper v.
+City of San Antonio, United States District Court for the Western District of Texas (violation-of-civil-rights case; submitted signed report).